 Compare the above to this description of the heart tree in the Winterfell godswood:

 At the center of the grove an ancient weirwood brooded over a small pool where the waters were black and cold.
 “The heart tree,” Ned called it.
 The weirwood’s bark was white as bone, its leaves dark red, like a thousand bloodstained hands.
 AGOT, Catelyn

 A thousand bloodstained handlike leaves all reaching for the fire of life.
 Note that with a few exceptions, weirwoods are always near water.
 And recalling the theme of immortality, weirwoods are said to live for ever if left undisturbed.
 Half a corpse, Bloodraven continues to hold on to life because of his union with the tree.
 He draws life from the tree and nourishes the tree with his blood at the same time.
+Like the slaves in Dany’s vision who lift their bloodstained hands for Dany’s life fire, Bloodraven is a “slave” to the weirwood that sustains his life.
 Leaves are unlike eyes and the manner in which a plant absorbs light energy depends on a very different physiological process.
-So then, it should not surprise us that a blood sacrifice to the plant is required to achieve this feat of sucking up magical red light.
+So then perhaps a blood sacrifice to the tree is required to achieve this feat of utilising magical red light.
 Leaves like bloodstained hands.
 Note also the significance of the hand itself – that of reaching out and taking or grabbing something – reaching out for light in this case.
-Need I say more?

 Of course, we can complete this picture with the Fiery Hand:

 “The Fiery Hand.
 The Lord of Light’s sacred soldiers, defenders of the temple.”
 Fire knights.
 “And how many fingers does this hand have, pray?”
 “One thousand.
 Never more, and never less.
 A new flame is kindled for every one that gutters out.”
 ADWD, Tyrion